NEUBIAS/training-resources/courses/2023_skimage_napari_beginners.md

 Basic knowledge of the python programming language.

 For example you should know how to
-- use conda environments
+- use conda environments ???
 - assign variables
 - call functions
-- use arrays
+- allocate and index simple numpy arrays
-- use a Jupyter Notebook to run some code
+- use a Jupyter Notebook to run some python code

 Such knowledge could be acquired for example here: